clockworklabs/spacetime-docs/docs/index.md

 ### ConnectionId

-A `ConnectionId` identifies client connections to a SpacetimeDB module.
+A `ConnectionId` identifies client connections to a SpacetimeDB database.

-A user has a single [`Identity`](#identity), but may open multiple connections to your module.
+A user has a single [`Identity`](#identity), but may open multiple connections to your database.
 Each of these will receive a unique `ConnectionId`.

 ### Energy
 **Energy** is the currency used to pay for data storage and compute operations in a SpacetimeDB host.